Not-8-Bit/not8bit-vending/README.md

 # Features
 ```
 Unlimited model support.
-Each machine has its own items.
+Each model type has its own items.
-Each item in each of the machines have their own prices, amount, and type.
+Each item in each of the model types, have their own prices, amount, and type.
 Each item still supports its own meta information.
-Each machine has its own label in target.
+Each model type has its own label in target.
-Each machine has its own title while in the inventory window.
+Each model type has its own title while in the inventory window.
 ```

 # How to use
 # You have two choices

 # Option 1:
-## Comment out lines qb-inventory/client/main.lua 75 - 82
+## Comment out lines qb-inventory/client/main.lua ~ 75 - 82
 ```
  -- Opens the vending machine shop
     local function OpenVending()